jordbort/capstone-glitch_generator/README.md

 You should see the home page of the app appear in your web browser.

+## Wireframes, diagrams, and planning materials

+Please see the <a href="https://github.com/jordbort/capstone-glitch_generator/blob/main/planning.md">planning.md</a> document for more information.

 ## Known bugs

 ## Future features/stretch goals